-FORMAL COMPLAINT FOR STUDENTS
+COMPLAINT FORM FOR STUDENTS

 The student complaint process exists to protect students from arbitrary, capricious, and/or unfair acts being committed against them by University faculty and staff.
 A student may file a complaint if they believe their rights as a student have not been fully recognized and/or respected.
-The Dean of Students (DOS) will provide a combination of coaching, assistance, mediation, and advocacy in helping the student address their concerns.
+The Student Affairs staff member that receives and reviews the report will provide a combination of coaching, assistance, mediation, and advocacy in helping the student address their concerns.